farm-ng/amiga-dev-kit/examples/hello_main_loop/README.md

 > for more details about `ticks_ms`.

+#### AmigaRpdo1

+Wrapper for CAN packet used for auto mode controls of the Amiga.
+Provide the`AmigaRpdo1` object with a requested `AmigaControlState`, speed, and angular rate.
+Then pack this into a [`canio.Message`](https://docs.circuitpython.org/en/latest/shared-bindings/canio/index.html#canio.Message) and send this message over the bus.

+> *NOTE:* This is a request for a specific `AmigaControlState`, angular rate, and linear velocity sent to the dashboard.
+> The dashboard, operating as the vehicle control unit (VCU), has built-in logic to prevent unsafe speeds, accelerations, control state transitions, etc.

+#### AmigaTpdo1

+Wrapper for CAN packet used for sending state of the Amiga, including `AmigaControlState`.
+Unpack the message to see the current `AmigaControlState`, speed, and angular rate of the robot.

+There is a convenient util function `from_can_data` that unpacks the message directly into an `AmigaTpdo1` object.

+#### AmigaControlState

+Control state of the Amiga.

+#### CanOpenObject / DASHBOARD_NODE_ID

+We *mostly* follow the CANopen standards.
+A recommended reading is the [CSS Electronics CANopen tutorial](https://www.csselectronics.com/pages/canopen-tutorial-simple-intro).

+> *NOTE:* Some of the third-party, auxiliary components we have integrated into the system do not allow for strict adherence to the CANopen standards.

+In this standard, messages are passed using different function codes based on their use.
+In this example, we send requested commands to the Amiga on the `RPDO1` channel, and receive responses streamed from the Amiga on the `TPDO1` channel.
+Each component has a node ID identifier used to identify either the intended recipient or the source component of each message sent on the CAN bus.

 ### code.py

 > code.py (or main.py) is the default name for the executable Python file on microcontrollers flashed with CircuitPython.